MeltingDiamond/The-Bibites-Downloads/README.md

 Thanks to tedeni for compiling a complete changelog for each version up to 0.6a11.
 Changelog can be found [here](/Changelogs/The_Bibites_All_Changelogs.txt).

-If you want to see other files that are released by Leo Caussan you can [click here](https://github.com/MeltingDiamond/The-Bibites-Downloads/tree/main/Other%20Files)
+If you want to see other files that are released by Leo Caussan or Omnia Studios you can [click here](https://github.com/MeltingDiamond/The-Bibites-Downloads/tree/main/Other%20Files)

 ### Quick link to specific version:
 - [0.6.0](#060)